 Regenerative Medicine Specialist Q&A

 Regenerative medicine is used to restore damaged tissue or activate the body’s natural tissue regeneration to mend tissues or organs.
 These are two ways to regenerate injured tissues and organs.
 Approximately 1 in 3 Americans could benefit from it.
 Discover the benefits of regenerative medicine today!
-To learn more about this service offered at Pain Specialists of Frisco consult our board-certified pain doctor, Dr. Mohan.
-For more information, contact us today or schedule an appointment online.
-We have convenient locations in Frisco, TX, and Denton, TX.
+To learn more about this service offered at Pain Specialists of Frisco consult our board-certified pain doctor, Dr. Mahesh Mohan, MD.
+For more information, contact us or schedule an appointment online.
+We have convenient locations in Frisco and Fort Worth TX.

 Call Out: